They were winning — until they weren’t.

 The LeBrons reclaimed the lead with 3:11 to play, but again, their foot never got within three feet of the Warriors’ throat.
 Even with Stephen Curry having one of the worst shooting nights of his career, his lone three-pointer (1-10) came at an extremely opportune time.
 The Warriors closed the game on a 14-5 run, including a Mortal Kombat Fatality Move by Kevin Durant:

 Like, love, or hate the Warriors, you have to appreciate the stone cold look on Durant’s face following this ENORMOUS three-pointer.
 That look probably stemmed from his unreal performance:

 43 points (15-23), 13 rebounds, 7 assists, and 1 steal

 110-102, Warriors.
 3-0, Warriors.
 NBA Dynasty (soon to be three-out-of-four championships), Warriors.

 Well Cleveland, there’s always next yea—-

 Will the Cleveland LeBrons get swept??
 If you don’t think so, please explain yourself, then….seek psychiatric help.

-You can now find me on the Radio too.
+You can find me on the Radio as well.
 Download the TuneIn Radio App and search OWWR.
-I’ll be on live every Wednesday from 6:00 P.M. – 8:00 P.M EST. I also broadcast every show on Facebook Live via my DaveTalksSports.com Facebook Page.
+I’m on live, every Wednesday from 6:00 P.M. – 8:00 P.M EST. Each show is also broadcast on Facebook Live via: http://www.Facebook.com/DaveTalksSports.

-Since you enjoy my writing, follow me on twitter @DaveEttinger2 or like my page on Facebook at http://www.Facebook.com/DaveTalksSports.
-You can also Subscribe to my YouTube Channel called DaveTalksSports.
+Since you LOVE my writing, follow me on twitter @DaveEttinger2 or like my page on Facebook at http://www.Facebook.com/DaveTalksSports.
+You can also Subscribe to my YouTube Channel: DaveTalksSports.
 Thanks for reading!!
-Now go tell all your friends!!
+NOW GO TELL ALL OF YOUR FRIENDS!!